Interview Questions: Are You Manageable?By Linda Matias

 Sample Response: “Since I have comprehensive experience in this industry, it is rare that I approach my supervisor to solve a problem for me.
 I usually draw upon past experiences to determine the best course of action.
 This method works 99% of the time.
 If I’m presented with a scenario I’ve never encountered, I come up with several options and present each to my manager.
 Together, we discuss the pros and cons of all the possible scenarios and come up with a workable solution.”

-Q. How would your current/previous employer describe your work ethic?
+Question: How would your current/previous employer describe your work ethic?

 An excellent way to gauge your manageability is by gaining insight on how others perceive your performance.
 When answering this question keep your response focused on the good qualities your manager sees in you.

-Q. What kind of manager do you find most difficult to work for?
+Question: What kind of manager do you find most difficult to work for?

 Instead of providing a laundry list of qualities you dislike in a manager, focus your response on the management style that brings out the best in you.